foxkit-js/eslint-config-foxkit/README.md

 # eslint-config-foxkit

-This package contains an opinionated set of configs for ESLint Flat Configuration setups.
+This package contains an opinionated set of configs for ESLint.

 ## Installation